PoCInnovation/Workshops/software/19.Socket.io/README.md

 You have established connection !

-It's time to implement a function to send messages from your frontend that will be received on your server.
+It's time to implement a function to send messages from your frontend to your backend.

 Now, go to the file `src/front/chat.ts` and complete the Class `Chat`:
 * Create a function `emit_data` with for parameter a string.